What is Assessment?

-While the primary purpose of assessment is to improve student learning and the functioning of administrative offices, it is also required by both the State of Florida Statute and our accrediting body, the Southern Association of Colleges and Schools (SACS).
+While the primary purpose of assessment is to improve student learning and the functioning of administrative offices, it is also required by both the State of Florida Statute and our accrediting body, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of improvement based on analysis of the results.
 (Institutional Effectiveness)

 The State of Florida Board of Governors (BOG) Policy 8.016

 Requires all undergraduate academic programs to develop and implement an Academic Learning Compact that must contain student learning outcomes for a minimum of three areas, critical think skills, communication skills, and content/discipline knowledge and skills.
 Current Academic Learning Compacts (ALC) for all undergraduate programs are available for new and prospective students.

 The Assessment Management System is a web-based system that helps manage accreditation, assessment, planning, and quality improvement processes at USF.
 All academic and administrative assessment plans are contained in the system, with units being able to edit and update their assessment plans annually.